MarkHopper24/QRDecoder/README.md

 </h1>

-<h4 align="center">A lightweight, on-screen QR decoding tool for Windows.
+<h4 align="center">A lightweight, on-screen QR code decoding tool for Windows.
 Built on top of Python leveraging the Windows Snipping Tool.</h4>

 <p align="center">
   <a href="#overview">Overview</a> •